Ipswich Motorway

 It initially passes through the suburbs of Rocklea, Oxley and Darra in south west Brisbane before reaching the eastern suburbs of Ipswich such as Redbank Plains, Goodna and Riverview.
 The Motorway is directly connected to the M5 Centenary Motorway at Darra and the M2 Logan Motorway at Gailes.
 In 2008, it was estimated that 80,000 cars use the road daily.
 In late 2010, this figure had risen to close to 100,000 vehicles per day.
 In 2002, the morning peak traffic volume was greatest between 7:00 am and 8:00 am.
 By 2008, the morning peak traffic volume peaked between the hours of 5:00 am and 6:00 am.

-The motorway was formed from the original Ipswich Road/Cunningham Arterial Road, which was upgraded during the 1980s and 1990s to form a grade-separated motorway-grade route.
-The Ipswich Motorway was commissioned on 17 May 1994.

 This road consists of two separate state-controlled roads as defined by the Department of Transport and Main Roads (TMR).
 The part from Rocklea to Goodna is named Cunningham Arterial Road (number U16) and the other is named as part of the Cunningham Highway (number 17A).
 Road U16 is part of the state strategic network, and road 17A is part of the national network.

+Construction

+The motorway was constructed in stages from 1988 to 1994: